jookie/PhotoDrone/README.md

 - 💭 Local chat history saved with search, import and export functionality

-## 🗒️ Abstract
-PhotoChat is a Software as a Service (SaaS) platform that harnesses the mathematics capabilities of OpenCV and GPT technology to enhance image understanding and interaction.

-1. **Metadata/Description Generation:** Utilizing GPT technology, PhotoChat generates comprehensive metadata and descriptions for uploaded images, improving content understanding and discoverability[[1](https://medium.com/voxel51/tunnel-vision-in-computer-vision-can-chatgpt-see-e6ef037c535)].

-2. **Validity Assessment of Pictures:** With GPT's capabilities, the platform assesses the validity of uploaded images, identifying authenticity, manipulation, or misleading content.
-This aids users in making informed decisions based on image credibility[[4].

-3. **Description Generation and Conversational Interaction:** PhotoChat enables users to generate human-like text and content, as well as answer questions in a conversational manner, leveraging GPT technology[[1].
-Users can upload images to receive metadata/descriptions and text responses regarding image validity.

-4. **Text Response to Picture Validity:** By analyzing uploaded images using GPT technology, PhotoChat provides insights into the image's content, context, and potential authenticity, assisting users in making informed decisions about image credibility and relevance[[1]

-## 🗒️ Abstract

 1. **Metadata/Description Generation**: The SaaS platform utilizes GPT technology to generate comprehensive metadata and descriptions for uploaded images, enhancing content understanding and discoverability [[1](https://aws.amazon.com/what-is/gpt/)].